MaitrayBhardwaj/StudentForums/README.md

 # StudentForums
-StudentForums(abbreviated to StuFor) is a forum website designed for students.
+StuFor(short for StudentForums) is a forum website designed for students.
 This project was developed as a part of the Software Engineering course.

 To give a quick overview,
 * Plain HTML, CSS and JavaScript are applied for the frontend.
 No frameworks like Bootstrap or Tailwind CSS are used.